canonical/ubuntu-pro-for-wsl/docs/howto/custom-rootfs-multiple-targets.md

 ## Prerequisites

-- A running self-hosted Landscape server version `24.10~beta.5` or later;
+- A running self-hosted Landscape server version `24.10~beta.5` or later.
-- Multiple Windows machines already registered with Landscape via Ubuntu Pro for WSL;
+- Multiple Windows machines [already registered with Landscape](howto::config-landscape) via Ubuntu Pro for WSL.
-- Make sure you have installed `curl` and `jq`, if you're following this guide on a Linux machine.
+- Make sure you have installed `curl` and `jq`, if you're following this guide using Bash.
 - Familiarity with Bash and/or PowerShell.

 ## Prepare the environment